Devils Diciples Motorcycle Club

 The Devils Diciples Motorcycle Club (DDMC) is an outlaw motorcycle club that was founded in Fontana, California in 1967.
 Such clubs are not sanctioned by the American Motorcyclist Association (AMA) and do not adhere to the AMA's rules.
 The club originally had six members, there is a misconception that the word "disciples" was intentionally misspelled to distance themselves from any type of religion.
 However, in the early days of the club, some founding members went to Mexico to have their patches made, and the misspelling was unintentional, but stuck.
 Their insignia is a motorcycle wheel with two tridents crossing over it.
 In the United States, the club has chapters in Alabama, Arizona, California, Idaho, Illinois, Indiana, Michigan, Mississippi, Missouri, Nevada, and Ohio.

 Controversies

+The Devils Diciples are considered by law enforcement to be among the many second-tier, after the "Big Four", outlaw motorcycle clubs.

+Ronald Douglas Neal, the president of the Birmingham, Alabama Devils Diciples chapter, and Jacquelyn O'Dusky, a Diciples associate, were indicted on firearms and narcotics charges after the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) and the Jefferson County Sheriff's Department raided Neal's home as part of Operation One Percenter, a 12-month ATF investigation, and a 15-month investigation by local investigators.
+The pair handed themselves into authorities on March 19, 1986.
+On March 27, 1986, another Devils Diciples member, John E.Bondy, was arrested in Tucson, Arizona on a five-count indictment accusing him of making false statements in acquiring firearms, and unlawfully receiving and possessing firearms as a convicted felon, also as part of Operation One Percenter.
+The ATF operation resulted in the arrests of 53 members and associates of 18 different biker gangs on various weapons and narcotics charges, during a series of raids in 18 U.S. states, and the seizure of 10 sawed-off shotguns, 10 machine guns, 63 rifles, 100 handguns, 4,500 rounds of ammunition, six silencers, a bomb, four hand grenades, five pounds of dynamite, 15 stolen vehicles, a stolen computer and a drug lab, as well as large quantities of cocaine, marijuana and PCP.

 In November 2006, the U.S. District Court in Detroit closed its first major methamphetamine case with the sentencing of two Devils Diciples members and five associates in connection to manufacturing methamphetamine.